f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

    expand the 'Access' drop-down menu.
 Select 'VS Code' to open the VS Code browser interface, (see below).

    .. image:: images/access_vscode.png
+      :height: 100px
-      :width: 400
+      :width: 200 px
+      :scale: 50 %

 #.
-The client jump box has been preconfigured top interact with both the cloud environment, (Azure) and the ADPM central repo.
+The client jump box has been preconfigured top interact with both the cloud environment, (Azure) and the
+   ADPM central repo.
 You will use VS Code to clone and deploy your application environment.
-From VS Code, select the
-   'Terminal' tab, navigate to the home directory and clone the repo using the below commands.
+From VS Code, select the 'Terminal' tab, navigate to the home directory and clone the repo using the below commands.

     ``cd $home && git clone http://https://github.com/f5devcentral/adpm-agility.git``